Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Additional Kings Insights & Trends

-- Sacramento has a 5-5 record against the spread while finishing 5-5 overall in its past 10 contests.
+- Sacramento is 6-4 against the spread and 5-5 overall over its past 10 contests.

-- Three of the Kings' past 10 games have gone over the total.
+- In their past 10 games, the Kings have hit the over three times.

 Warriors vs. Kings Betting Splits